 The creatures had been the subject of a few works over the years such as the Hammer film The Legend of the 7 Golden Vampires which featured Dracula working alongside 7 Jiang Shi.

 Still it was only in 1985 that they really reached a mainstream audience in the Mr Vampire film series.
 These films starred Lam Ching Ying as Mr Vampire, a Taoist Priest who hunted Vampires, Demons, Ghosts and a whole variety of strange monsters.
 The Jiang Shi however or the Hopping Vampires as Western audiences came to know them as were usually the main villains.

 Only the most powerful magic’s could harm or destroy them.
 They could be stopped by putting a piece of yellow paper with a spell written on it on their foreheads.
-This would not kill them however but simply freeze them.
-If you took the paper off they would wake up again instantly.
-This leads to a rather funny moment in the first film where a character places the paper on a Vampires head as it is about to strike him only to give out a deep sigh of relief which blows the paper off the Vampire’s head and wakes it up again!
+This would not kill a Jiang Shi however but simply freeze it in its tracks.
+If you took the paper off they it would wake up again instantly.
+This leads to a rather funny moment in the first film where a character places the paper on a Vampires head as it is about to strike him, only to give out a deep sigh of relief which blows the paper off the Vampire’s head!